shivkumar98/OCP-Java-Examples/src/review_questions/chapter_2/attempt_2/README.md

     G. Make a copy of the `List<Seal> friends` in the constructor 🎃
     H. Make the `Seal` class final 🎃

+### My Answer:
+* A - false.
+The class is not immutable yet!
+* B - false, does not exist
+* C - true
+* D - false, setters are absent  for immutability!
+* E - true, we should not have direct access to a List!
+* F - false, this does nothing
+* G - true
+* H - true
+* **C,E,G,H**
 <hr>

 ## Question 8